-Our stock option plan is administered by our compensation committee and provides for the grant of incentive stock options within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended, or the Code, non-statutory stock options, restricted stock and other stock-based awards.
+Our stock option plan is administered by our compensation committee and provides for the grant of incentive stock options within the meaning of Section 422 of the Internal Revenue Code, non-statutory stock options, restricted stock and other stock-based awards.
 Our employees, officers, directors and consultants are eligible to receive awards under our stock option plan.
 Upon an acquisition of us, the exercisability of options or the vesting of restricted stock awards issued under the stock option plan will be accelerated.
-In addition, our board of directors will make appropriate provisions for the continuation of awards by us or substitution of awards by the surviving or acquiring entity.
+In addition, the our board of directors will make appropriate provisions for the continuation of awards by us or substitution of awards by the surviving or acquiring entity.

-As of March 31, 2017, under our stock option plan, there were options to purchase an aggregate of 2,290,758 common shares outstanding at a weighted-average exercise price of C\$14.06 per share, (or \$10.55 per share, as converted).
+As of December 31, 2016, under our stock option plan, there were options to purchase an aggregate of 4,572,175 common shares outstanding at a weighted-average exercise price of C\$4.90 per share, (or \$3.65 per share, as converted).

 Immediately prior to completion of this offering we intend to approve a new employee stock option plan, or the New Plan.
 Upon completion of this offering, no further awards will be issued under the existing stock option plan.
-However, any outstanding options granted under our stock option plan will remain outstanding, subject to the terms of the plan and the applicable grant documents, until such outstanding options are exercised or they terminate or expire by their terms.
 Any common shares subject to awards under our existing stock option plan that expire, terminate, or are otherwise surrendered, canceled, forfeited or repurchased without having been fully exercised, or resulting in any common shares being issued, will become available for issuance under the New Plan, up to a specified number of shares.